Limerick–Ballybrophy railway line: Proposed developments

 In November 2016 it was announced the line was very likely to close in 2018 as the demand for the service was low and CIE/IE wished to close it to save money.
 This was subsequently ruled out by Iarnród Éireann.

 In 2021, the North Tipperary Community Rail Partnership issued online petitions to improve the Limerick–Ballybrophy railway line service.
 There is a phased continuous welded rail (CWR) track relay project being carried out on the line over the last few years.
 There is currently approximately 12 miles of the old jointed track left to be replaced with CWR in the relay project.
 The majority of the remaining jointed track yet to be relaid is between Cloughjordan and Roscrea stations.
 The North Tipperary Community Rail Partnership hopes that, once the CWR relay project is completed, signalling system on the Limerick–Ballybrophy railway line will then be upgraded to help improve the speed limits imposed on trains travelling on the line.
+As of October 2024 there is no longer any jointed track left on the line.

+In 2022 the North Tipperary Community Rail Partnership conducted a survey of users and potential users of the line which called for increased frequency of the service and other recommendations.

+In 2024, Iarnród Éireann commenced a study with AtkinsRéalis for a possible new station at Ballysimon to serve UL, Castletroy and its environs.